Texas Longhorns: Men's basketball

 The University of Texas began varsity intercollegiate competition in men's basketball in 1906.
 The Longhorns rank 18th in total victories among all NCAA Division I college basketball programs and 25th in all-time win percentage among programs with at least 60 years in Division I, with an all-time win–loss record of 1791–1088.
 Among Big 12 Conference men's basketball programs, Texas is second only to Kansas in both all-time wins and all-time win percentage.

 The Longhorns have won 27 total conference championships in men's basketball and have made 34 total appearances in the NCAA tournament (11th-most appearances all time, with a 35–37 overall record), reaching the NCAA Final Four three times (1943, 1947, 2003) and the NCAA regional finals (Elite Eight) seven times.
 As of the end of the 2017–18 season, Texas ranks sixth among all Division I men's basketball programs for total NCAA Tournament games won without having won the national championship (35), trailing Kansas State (37), Notre Dame (38), Purdue (39), Illinois (40), and Oklahoma (41).
 The Longhorns have also won 2 NIT championships, in 1978 and 2019.

-Texas's best season is arguably the 1932–33 season when the team went 22–1, won the Southwest Conference and was named unofficial National Champion by the Premo-Porretta Power Poll.
+Texas's best season was arguably the 1932–33 season when the team went 22–1 and won the Southwest Conference.
+In 1995, the Premo-Porretta Power Poll retroactively named this team as a national champion; however, the NCAA does not recognize Premo-Porretta, and the university does not claim a national championship.
 Since the introduction of the AP poll, Texas's best season was 2002-2003 when it went 26–7, earned a #1 seed in the NCAA tournament, made it as far as the Final Four and finished the season ranked #3 in the AP poll.

 The 2005–06 season marked the 100th anniversary of basketball at the University of Texas.
 Special logos were placed on the uniforms to commemorate this anniversary.

 In 2007, the men's basketball team was ranked sixth by the Harris Poll for favorite men's college basketball teams, moving up one spot from the previous year.